 The credit risk strategy is the sub-risk strategy for default risks and is derived from the overall risk strategy.
-It is embedded in the ICAAP process of the Commerzbank Group and forms a link between the Bank's overall risk management across all risk types and the operationalisation of default risk management.
+It is embedded in the ICAAP process of the Commerzbank Group and forms a link between the Bank's overall risk management across all risk types and the operationalization of default risk management.
 The overriding aim is to ensure the adequate quality of the credit portfolio.
-To this end, the credit risk strategy defines the credit risk tolerance, specifies risk strategy priorities, provides an overview of the material credit risk management concepts and thereby plays an integral part in maintaining the Group's risk-bearing capacity.
+To this end, the credit risk strategy defines the credit risk tolerance, specifies risk strategy priorities, provides an overview of the material credit risk management concepts, and thereby plays an integral part in maintaining the Group's risk-bearing capacity.
 The credit risk strategy makes use of quantitative and qualitative management tools that give decision-makers clear guidance on both portfolio management and decisions in specific cases.
-Within the context of the requirements of the EBA guidelines on loan origination and monitoring (LOaM) implemented in 2021, sustainability aspects were defined and anchored.

 Credit risk management is a joint task of the front office and the risk function, based on a standardised Group-wide credit risk culture.
 Impeccable moral and ethical conduct in compliance with the law and regulations is a key element of a culture of integrity and core to the credit risk culture.
 Default risks are assessed against uniform standards, regardless of segment limits.
 In line with the three lines of defence principle, the front office is the first line of defence and must take risk aspects into account when taking business decisions.
 The risk function (back office and Risk Controlling) is the second line of defence, its fundamental task being to manage, limit and monitor risks.
 The third line of defence is Internal Audit.
 It is tasked with independently auditing the Bank's processes and safeguards, and as such also assesses the activities of the first and second lines of defence.
 The Group Credit Committee is the highest decision-making committee for operative credit risk management, comprising two representatives each from the back office and front office.
 It takes decisions in line with the competencies delegated to it by the Board of Managing Directors and is responsible for managing all credit risks.
 In so doing, the Group Credit Committee operates on the basis of the valid credit risk strategy.
 Reporting to the Group Credit Committee are sub-credit committees, which operate on the basis of their respective rules of procedure and within the competencies approved by the Board of Managing Directors.
 They comprise at least two representatives from the segments and two representatives from Group Risk Management.
 The sub-credit committees are responsible for managing all credit risks in the sub-portfolios within their respective remit and are entitled, in turn, to sub-delegate certain credit decisions within their prescribed competencies.